Energy-minimizing Mappings of Complex Projective Spaces: Lower Bounds for Energy Functionals of Mappings

 \end{definition}

-Note that for $p \neq 2$, continuous maps which are critical for $E_{p}(F)$ need not be smooth, or even $C^{1,1}$, cf. \cite{HL2}.
-Note also that the definition of $p$-energy in some papers differs by a constant from the formula in (\ref{p-energy_eqn}). \\
+Note that for $p \neq 2$, continuous maps which are critical for $E_{p}(F)$ need not be smooth, cf. \cite{HL2}.
+Note also that the definition of $p$-energy in some papers differs from (\ref{p-energy_eqn}) by a constant multiple.
+The following lower bound for the $p$-energy of a map generalizes the well-known fact that for mappings of surfaces, the energy is bounded below by the area of the image, with equality precisely for conformal maps:

-At all $x \in N$ at which the mapping $F$ in Definition \ref{p_energy_def} is differentiable, $F^{*}g$ is a positive semidefinite, symmetric bilinear form on $T_{x}N$ which can be diagonalized relative to $h$.
-Letting $e_{1}, e_{2}, \cdots, e_{n}$ be an orthonormal basis for $T_{x}N$ (relative to $h$) of eigenvectors for $F^{*}g$, we then have: